AdvancedCat/tiny-rx/README.md

-# pkg-template-ts
+# tiny-rx

-The template for package using typescript.
+The tiny implementation of RxJS.